Government of Sierra Leone

 The government of Sierra Leone is the governing authority of the Republic of Sierra Leone, as established by the Sierra Leone Constitution.
 The Sierra Leone government is divided into three branches: the executive, legislative and the judiciary.
 The seat of government of Sierra Leone is in the capital Freetown.

-The government of Sierra Leone takes place in a framework of a presidential representative democratic republic, whereby the President of Sierra Leone is both head of state and head of government, and of a multi-party system.
+Sierra Leone operates as a presidential representative democratic republic with a multi-party system, in which the President of Sierra Leone serves as both head of state and head of government.
 Executive power is exercised by the president.
 Legislative power is vested in the Parliament of Sierra Leone.

 The judiciary of Sierra Leone is independent of the executive and the legislature.
 Civil rights and freedom of religion are respected.
 A critical press continues to operate, although the government has intervened for alleged inaccurate reporting, using the 1965 Public Order Act which criminalizes libel.